Frank Baker (Boston politician)

-Frank Baker (born 27 October 1967) is an American politician who represented District 3 on the Boston City Council from 2012 until 2024.
+Francis K. Baker (born 27 October 1967) is an American politician who represented District 3 on the Boston City Council from 2012 until 2024.

 Personal life

 Baker is the 12th child of John and Eileen Baker, and was raised in Saint Margaret's Parish (now St. Teresa of Calcutta), which is better known as the Savin Hill section of Dorchester.
 He graduated in 1986 from Don Bosco Technical High School where he has studied printing trade.
 Between 1987 and 2010 he worked in the printing department at the City of Boston.
 He is a member of the CWA/Boston Typographical Union.
-He is married to his wife today, and they have two children.
+He is married to his wife, Today Baker, and they have two children.